CSCI-4830-002-2014/project-1-make-a/README.md

 [Replace the sample data file in this repo with your data file, then put the name of your file here]

 # How did you collect this data?
-[Describe the setting and purpose of your data collection]
+I put the arduino sensor in a box on my kitchen table and let it record over a period of time.
+I simply saved the data as a csv and performed subsequent analysis.

 # What signal do you think is in your data?
 [Explain what signal you think you can pull from this data after cleaning]

 # How fun was this mini-project?
-7
+8

 # How hard was it?
 5

 # How much did you learn from the experience?
-8
+9